rubo77/Lalumo/dev/plan.md

 - [ ] Optionally rename showMascotMessage in pitches.js for clarity
 - [ ] Document the unified feedback refactor
 - [ ] Implement context-specific feedback messages for incorrect answers in 1_2 (English & German); ensure no message on success
+  - [ ] Implement and test German translations for 1_2 feedback messages

 ## Current Goal
-Implement context-specific feedback messages for 1_2 incorrect answers
+Implement and test German translations for 1_2 feedback